An Investigation into Claimed Early Uses of the Altar Call

 Thomas P. Johnston, Associate Professor of Evangelism at Mid-Western Baptist Theological Seminary, has a few other suggestions.
 In chapter 22 of his book Evangelizology he shows the same flaw as Alan Streett in his work.
 That is, he tends to confuse a gospel invitation with a gospel invitation requesting a public response.
 His definition is of an invitation expecting a public response, but he seems to regard any gospel invitation as coming within the scope of that definition, see p.
 727 (for the definition) and pp. 736-38 (for some examples).
 As with Streett, this leads him to see a public invitation (or altar call, if you prefer) where it does not seem to exist.

-In these pages Johnston gives three historical accounts of what he seems to regard as examples of public invitations.
-The first, which is of a Cathar ritual (possibly of the thirteenth century), does not fit his definition or mine.
-The third is a from a tract by Charles Haddon Spurgeon (nineteenth century), which again does not fit either definition.
-In other words, these two records are not genuine examples of the public invitation.
+On pages 736-38 Johnston gives three historical examples of what he seems to regard as examples of a public invitation.
+The first, from a Cathar document ritual possibly of the thirteenth century, does not fit his definition or mine.
+The third is a from a tract by Charles Haddon Spurgeon, which again does not fit either definition.

 “When the sermon was over, the preacher asked whether there was any among his hearers wishing to be reconciled to God and His Church, and to re-enter the communion of saints … Then, any who were so minded came forward and knelt before the preacher, who began to remonstrate with them and showed them how enormous was the sin they had committed in forsaking Christ.
 That being done, they were asked to say whether they did repent, and would henceforth live and die in the Reformed faith, in spite of the allurements and threats of the world; whether they heartily renounced the errors of the Church of Rome, the Mass and all thereto appertaining….
 (This was done in much detail.)
 They had to answer Yes to all these questions, each individually.
 After this, they had to promise not to attend Mass any more, and to take great care not to pollute themselves with Babylon, either by marriage or in other ways; not to allow their children to be trained in it, but, on the contrary, to instruct them in the principles of our religion.
 Each having duly promised, the minister then proclaimed the remission of their sins, saying, ‘In the name and authority of Jesus Christ, and as a faithful minister of His Word, I declare to you the remission of all your sins, and there is now no condemnation for you, since you are in Jesus Christ.’
 Then followed a prayer on their behalf …